aryalsushant/lowvie/README.md

 - Benchmark vs. market → know what “fair” looks like.
 - Negotiate with leverage → reduce recurring costs.

-## What Lowvie Does
+## What Lobhi Does
 - Upload a receipt or connect a merchant account (Amazon, Walmart, PayPal, …) via Knot TransactionLink.
-- Lowvie parses line items, groups spend, and estimates fair-market pricing using web research.
+- Lobhi parses line items, groups spend, and estimates fair-market pricing using web research.
 - It drafts negotiation emails for current vendors and outreach to cheaper alternatives—ready to send.

-Lowvie = “Frugal” in Nepali.
+Lobhi = “Frugal” in Nepali.
 The goal is simple: reduce the gap between revenue and profit.

 ---

-## Why Lowvie Makes a Difference
+## Why Lobhi Makes a Difference
 - Direct ROI: every feature maps to measurable savings (price deltas × volumes).
 - Operationally lightweight: no ERP migration; just receipts and merchant logins.